-Maro Chermayeff’s numerous documentary films and television programs have toured the world in prestigious festivals, played theatrically, and been broadcast widely—on PBS, HBO, A&E, TLC, BRAVO, Discovery, France 2 and Channel Four UL—garnering scores of honors and awards, as well as significant critical acclaim.
+Maro Chermayeff’s numerous documentary films and television programs have toured the world in prestigious festivals, played theatrically, and been broadcast widely—on = HBO, CNN, PBS, A&E, TLC, BRAVO, DISCOVERY, FRANCE 2, ARTE, BBC and CHANNEL 4, and SKY UK—garnering scores of honors and awards, as well as significant critical acclaim.

-Most recently produced with jeff dupre A Path Appears, which followed pulitzer prize-winning reporters Nicholas Kristof and Sheryl Wudunn and actor/advocates Malin Akerman, Mia Farrow, Ronan Farrow, Jennifer Garner, Regina Hall, Ashley Judd, Blake Lively, Eva Longoria, and Alfre Woodard to Colombia, Haiti, Kenya, and throughout the United States as they uncover the harshest forms of gender-based oppression and human rights violations, as well as the effective solutions being implemented to combat them.
-The three-part series aired on PBS as a special presentation of independent lens in early 2015 as part of the highly regarded women and girls lead initiative.
-Through heartrending, inspiring storytelling, a path appears takes viewers on a journey across the country, and across the globe, to drive home the universality of gender inequality and the roots of vulnerability.
+Previously, she executive produced A Path Appears, which followed Pulitzer Prize-winning reporters Nicholas Kristof and Sheryl WuDunn and actor/advocates Malin Akerman, Mia Farrow, Ronan Farrow, Jennifer Garner, Regina Hall, Ashley Judd, Blake Lively, Eva Longoria, and Alfre Woodard to Colombia, Haiti, Kenya, and throughout the United States as they uncovered the harshest forms of gender-based oppression and human rights violations, as well as the effective solutions being implemented to combat them.
+The three-part series aired on PBS as a special presentation of Independent Lens in 2015 as the centerpiece of the highly regarded public media intiative Women and Girls Lead.
+Through heartrending, inspiring storytelling, A Path Appears takes viewers on a journey across the country, and across the globe, to drive home the universality of gender inequality and the roots of vulnerability.
 The series leads viewers to a deeper understanding of these critical issues and the proven methods of bringing about change.

-Maro produced and directed the landmark four-hour documentary series Half The Sky: Turning Oppression into Opportunity for Women Worldwide.
-The centerpiece of an expansive transmedia project—which maro also oversaw—the series first brought Nicholas Kristof and Sheryl Wudunn together with a roster of a-list celebrity advocates and three separate camera crews for an epic production journey to ten countries around the world.
-Broadcast in october 2012, the series surpassed all expectations––both in terms of viewership and social media engagement.
+Maro also produced and directed the landmark four-hour documentary series Half The Sky: Turning Oppression into Opportunity for Women Worldwide.
+The centerpiece of an expansive transmedia project—which Maro also oversaw—the series first brought Nicholas Kristof and Sheryl WuDunn together with a roster of a-list celebrity advocates and three separate camera crews for an epic production journey to ten countries around the world.
+Broadcast in October 2012, the series surpassed all expectations––both in terms of viewership and social media engagement.
 It was also hailed by critics as “thoroughly edifying and handsomely produced,” a “delicate mixture of heartbreak and inspiration [that] is sure to move those who watch.”

-Maro was a producer of HBO’s recent award-winning feature documentary, Marina Abramovic: The artist is present, as well as the producer and co-director of Mann v.
-Ford, broadcast on HBO in 2011.
-As co-creator, executive producer and director of the ten-hour Carrier, she led eighteen filmmakers on a sixth-month odyssey in the Persian gulf.
-The result was called “enthralling” and “mandatory viewing” and earned the 2008 Emmy for outstanding cinematography.
+Maro was a producer on HBO’s Emmy and Peabody Award award-winning feature documentary, Marina Abramovic: The Artist is Present, and the award winning and Oscar short listed film Kehinde Wiley, An Economy of Grace as well as the producer and director of Mann v.
+Ford, and The Kindness of Strangers, both for HBO Documentary.
+As co-creator, executive producer and director of the ten-hour series Carrier, she led eighteen filmmakers on a sixth-month odyssey covering a full naval deployment to the Persian Gulf during the Iraq war.
+The result was called “enthralling” and “mandatory viewing” and earned the 2008 Emmy for Outstanding Cinematography.

-Prior to co-founding show of force, with Jeff, Maro served for two years (2002-2004) as programming executive and network consultant for A&E television network.
-She was also the producer/director writer of the feature documentary special role reversal for A&E (2002).
+Prior to co-founding Show of Force with Jeff, Maro served from 2002-2005 as a senior programming executive and network consultant for A&E television network.
+She was also the producer/director writer of the feature documentary special Role Reversal for A&E (2002).

-Maro is perhaps best-known for directing and producing Frontier House, the six-part series which remains one of the highest-rated programs in the history of public television.
-She also directed and produced the two-hour feature documentary Juilliard that aired as part of the emmy award-winning pbs series American Masters (2000).
-Maro co-authored the companion book, Juilliard, published by Harry n.
-Abrams, inc.
+Maro first became well-known for directing and producing Frontier House, the six-part series which remains one of the highest-rated programs in the history of public television.
+She also directed and produced the two-hour feature documentary Juilliard that aired as part of the Emmy award-winning PBS series American Masters (2000).
+Maro co-authored the companion book, “Juilliard,” published by Harry N. Abrams, Inc.

-Maro is founder and chairman of the MFA program in social documentary at the school of visual arts in New York City, and is a former faculty member of New York University’s graduate school of film and television where she taught for four years.
+Maro is Founder and Chairman of the MFA program in Social Documentary at SVA NYC /The School of Visual Arts in New York City, now in its 9th year and is a former faculty member of NYU’s Graduate School of Film and Television.